pkalidasan/financial-sample-and-analysis-/README.md

 Steps to Use

 Open Power BI Desktop: Launch the application on your computer.
-Import the PBIX File: Open the Power BI report file (.pbix) from the cloned repository.
+Import the PBIX File: Open the Power BI report file (https://drive.google.com/file/d/1XTJamp-tlPSsi4Xt4bVmRZRFPoNJBOBg/view?usp=drive_link)

 Update Data Source: Ensure the data source is correctly connected and up to date.
 Explore the Report: Navigate through the visuals, interact with buttons and derive insights.